Dual Extrapolation for Sparse Generalized Linear Models: Introduction

 In this paper, we propose a principled way to construct a sequence of dual points that converges faster than the standard approach proposed by \citet{Mairal}.
 Based on an extrapolation procedure inspired by \citet{Scieur_Bach_Daspremont16}, it comes with no significant extra computational costs, while retaining convergence guarantees of the standard approach.
-This construction was first introduced for non smooth optimization by \citet{Massias_Gramfort_Salmon18} for the Lasso case only, while we generalize it here to any Generalized Linear Model (GLM).
+This construction was first introduced for non-smooth optimization by \citet{Massias_Gramfort_Salmon18} for the Lasso case only, while we generalize it here to any Generalized Linear Model (GLM).
 More precisely, we properly define, quantify and prove the asymptotic Vector AutoRegressive (VAR) behavior of dual iterates for sparse GLMs solved with proximal gradient descent or cyclic coordinate descent.
-The resulting new construction:
+The resulting new construction: \begin{itemize} \item provides a tighter control of optimality through duality gap evaluation, \item improves the performance of Gap safe rules, \item is easy to implement and combine with other solvers. \end{itemize}